 Please understand, I’m not trying to be insulting if you are a Krav Maga instructor or student out there.
 I’m simply saying the things that are realistic and truthful and sometimes the truth can hurt and can come across as insensitive or offensive.

 But please, in my opinion, go check out combat sports.
 It’ll open your mind.

 Reason 5: Krav Maga practitioners alienate other martial arts

 This next reason hits pretty close to home and is one of the primary reasons why I stopped training and teaching Krav Maga after I switched over to combat sports.

-Now just to clarify this is more geared towards the craft purists.
-This entire article is geared pretty much to the Krav purists or any purists out there that think that their one martial art is the only martial art that can be studied because it’s perfect.
+Now just to clarify this is more geared toward craft purists.
+This entire article is geared pretty much toward the Krav purists or any purists out there that think that their one martial art is the only martial art that can be studied because it’s perfect.

 On top of this, you have the instructors in Krav Maga who believe the Israelis are like the be-all and all of the combative knowledge because the Israelis are the ones that invented Krav Maga.